municipioriogrande/sitioweb/plugins/wp-smushit/readme.txt

 In addition to smushing your media uploads, you may want to compress the images stored in other folders.
 Smush now lets you compress any image in any directory so that you can optimize all the images on your site – including [NextGEN](https://wordpress.org/plugins/nextgen-gallery/) images, images stored on Amazon S3 using [WP Offload Media](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) and images in EVERY WordPress plugin and theme package!

-### Fix Your Google PageSpeed Image Opportunites
-Is your Google PageSpeed performance test opportunities telling you to:

-- Defer Offscreen Images
-- Optimize Images
-- Properly Size Images
-- Serve images with correct dimensions
-- Use WebP images
-- Or, Serve Images in Next-Gen Formats

-Smush is the answer with options for automating every aspect of image optimization.

 ### Compatible with Your Favorite Media Library Plugins

 No matter what plugins you use to better manage your WordPress media library, Smush has you covered.
 Check out just a few of the plugins Smush is working with to help make your site faster and more efficient: